pranav-ganesh/tp/docs/DeveloperGuide.md

 4. Finding contacts with invalid fields

-   * Test case: `findAny g/helicopter`
+   * Test case: `findAny g/helicopter` ('helicopter' is not a valid gender)
+   Expected: Error details shown in the feedback box

+   * Test case `findAny c/HAHA g/M` ('HAHA' is not a valid called status)
-   Expected: Application shows an "Invalid command format message" in the feedback box
+     Expected: Error details shown in the feedback box

 5. Finding contacts that do not exist in the database

-   * Test case: `findAny n/[any substring that does not exist]`
+   * Test case: `findAny n/[any substring that does not exist in the database]`
    Expected: No contacts are displayed

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_